 February 19, 2018 – February 22, 2018

-Overview: The New Partnership for African Development (NEPAD) is organizing a regional consultation that will examine the basic principles of environmental risk assessment, the process of how environmental protection goals are translated into operation endpoints for risk assessment (“problem formulation”), and the application of this process to the use of gene drives for either population modification or population suppression in mosquito vectors of malaria.
+Overview: The New Partnership for African Development (NEPAD) organized a regional consultation to examine the basic principles of environmental risk assessment, the process of how environmental protection goals are translated into operation endpoints for risk assessment (“problem formulation”), and the application of this process to the use of gene drives for either population modification or population suppression in mosquito vectors of malaria.

-This is the fourth meeting in a series of consultations in Africa.
+This was the fourth meeting in a series of consultations in Africa.
 To view the program from the previous consultation meetings, click on the following links:

 To learn more about the ILSI Research Foundation’s program on environmental risk assessment of gene drives, click here.